Sudheer128/cloud4india/documentation/COMPLETE_SOLUTION_CMS_GUIDE.md

 ## 🎉 **Summary**

-The Complete Solution CMS transforms how you manage individual solution pages.
+The Complete Marketplace CMS transforms how you manage individual marketplace pages.
 Instead of editing static code, you now have:

 - **Visual Interface**: Easy-to-use admin panel
 - **Flexible Content**: 15+ section types for any content need